| For immediate release: Nov. 11, 2002 OAKLAND, CA

 which, besides the theater, includes 48 distinct storefronts

+and occupies an entire block.
 Actual restoration work on the facade will

 not begin for at least a year, but progress reports will be